nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Filter a person : `delete`

+Deletes the specified person from the address book.

+Format: `filter f/FACULTY [t/TAG]`

+* filters a person according to a tag
+Examples:
+* `filter f/computing` returns all users who have been assigned the f/computing tag.
+* `filter t/staff f/computing` returns all users who have been assigned the t/staff tag and f/computing tag .

 ### Deleting a person : `delete`

 Deletes the specified person from the address book.